By Hemal Trivedi and Jonah Markowitz

 Over the course of three years, the film shows that their primary struggle was not against each other, but against the political machines that control their respective parties.
 BATTLEGROUND is an antidote to the media echo chamber effect, which is marked by passion, but often devoid of understanding.

 READ ON: Filmmaker Hemal Trivedi's Essay: Bridging the Political Divide in Lehigh Valley

-Watch BATTLEGROUND and a whole collection of films as part of Your Vote 2020.
-Join the conversation with us on social media using the hashtag #YourVote2020.
+Watch BATTLEGROUND and a whole collection of films as part of Your Vote: America 2021 and on the PBS app.
+Join the conversation with us on social media using the hashtag #YourVote.